divyagupta2002/Titanic-/README.md

 ## Contact

-If you have any questions or feedback, please don't hesitate to reach out to me at [email address].
+If you have any questions or feedback, please don't hesitate to reach out to me at divyagupta20@iitk.ac.in.
 I would love to hear from you!